Well, it wasn't "The Legend of Zelda: Ocarina of Time."

 But as much as I wish this were true, I'm just not sure it's that easy.
 "SS" is not perfect, and like all great works of art, there are things that are going to work for some and not for others, and there are areas that keep "SS" from being as perfect as it could have been.

-"Skyward Sword" is a great adventure stories ever told, and one of the defining multimedia experiences of our time.
+Let's get the good and easy out of the way.
+"Skyward Sword" is one of the greatest adventure stories ever told, and one of the defining multimedia experiences of our time.
 It's expansive, beautiful, and shakes up the series in a way no game has since "OOT."
-It's a beautiful and heartwarming adventure that I'm not soon to forget, and is the most deep and engaging title that Nintendo has created.
+It's a beautiful and heartwarming adventure that I'm not soon to forget, and is hands down the most deep and engaging title that Nintendo has ever created.

 Surprise after surprise, magical moment after magical moment, the game pulls you along for a ride that only gets more enjoyable as it goes.
 It's a game that grows and learns with you - as you get better at using the sword you'll have to use it in ways that just make sense.
 Poke this thing here?
 Slash this way instead of the other?
 The sword controls are near pitch perfect, and it's eerie to see it exactly follow my hand.
 Some of the places that the Wii Motion Plus is applied, such as for swimming and flying, probably could have been better suited to the analog stick, but this is motion controls the way we all envisioned when the Wii was announced.

-The precision in the controls allows for the increased challenge for the player: Simple enemies are now a lot harder to defeat.
+And it's the precision in the controls the allows for the increased challenge for the player: Simple enemies are now a lot harder to defeat.
 No more swinging for the fences or waggling, as almost all of the enemies, both old and new, require thinking to tackle.

 I also impressed at how the game has managed to take inspiration from past games in the series, and improve on almost all of them.
 Some it hasn't, like the sky overworld, which is all too familiar to the empty and wide spread ocean from "Wind Waker."
 The game's sense of humor and adept narration is equally entertaining, and a breath of fresh air from the more serious tone the series seems to have had lately.